arisarae/the_goal/README.md

         ...
     ```

+10. Create the model migration file with `python manage.py makemigrations`.
+Then run model migration with `python manage.py migrate`.

-10. Save the changes and run these lines in the root directory command prompt
+11. Save the changes and run these lines in the root directory command prompt

     ```
     git add .